GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 To handle multiple groups of `data-analysts` accessing the same Data Warehouse layer projects but only to the dataset belonging to a specific group, you may want to assign roles at BigQuery dataset level instead of at project-level.
 To do this, you need to remove IAM binging at project-level for the `data-analysts` group and give roles at BigQuery dataset level using the `iam` variable on `bigquery-dataset` modules.

+### Project Configuration

+The solution can be deployed creating projects on a given parent (organization or folder) or on existing projects.
+Configure variable `project_config` accordingly.

 ## Demo pipeline

 The application layer is out of scope of this script.
 As a demo purpuse only, several Cloud Composer DAGs are provided.
 Demos will import data from the `drop off` area to the `Data Warehouse Confidential` dataset suing different features.